 - Cucumber, thinly sliced

-- In a large bowl, add ground turkey and red onion, garlic and spinach mixture, crumbled feta, a pinch of salt, and pepper.
-Using your hands, mix the ingredients until well combined, and then divide and shape into 4 evenly sized burger patties.
+- In a medium sized bowl, add the ground turkey and cooked red onion, garlic, and spinach mixture, crumbled feta cheese, salt, and a pinch of black pepper.
+Using your hands, mix the ingredients until well combined.

-- Heat a grill or grill pan to medium-high heat, then add patties and cook for 5-6 minutes per side until cooked through to an internal temperature of 165ºF.
+- Heat a grill or grill pan to medium-high heat, then add the patties and cook for 4-5 minutes per side or until cooked through to an internal temperature of 165ºF.

 - While the burgers are cooking, prepare the yogurt sauce.
 Add the Greek yogurt, parsley, salt, and pepper to a small bowl or jar and stir until well combined.
 Set aside.